 3. Brotherhood: Intense love for each other

 In Sons of Anarchy, which is clearly modeled after the Hell’s Angels, they talk all the time about being a brotherhood.
-They will say to each other, “I love you, my brother.”
+They would say to each other, “I love you, my brother.”
 There aren’t many places where men declare their love for each other without afterward saying, “But I’m not gay.”
 Being a part of a brotherhood like that is definitely part of the attraction of gangs for young men.

 John’s Gospel and epistles give some of the most succinct expressions of brotherly love: